stepanzubkov/where-is-my-sddm-theme/README.md

 **background** - Background, used for wallpaper (optional). <br>
 **backgroundFill** - Background Layer, used for layering the background. <br>
 **backgroundMode** - One of *aspect*, *fill*, *tile*, *none*. <br>
+**cursorColor** - Manages color of cursor in password input field.
+May be one of:
+ - `random` (default) - Changes cursor color to random color after every entered char.
+ - `constantRandom` - like `random`, but changes cursor color once, at theme loading.
+ - `#<hex color>` - Hex rgb color.

 # Contributions